FuelLabs/sway-applications/archive/NFT/README.md

 </p>

 > **Warning**
-> This application have been temporarily archived waiting the finalised release of of the [Sway multi-token standard](https://github.com/FuelLabs/rfcs/pull/17) before being updated.
-In it's current form, it does not comply with this standard and as such should be considered outdated.
+> This application have been temporarily archived until the release of the [Sway multi-token standard](https://github.com/FuelLabs/rfcs/pull/17).
+In its current form, it does not comply with the standard and as such should be considered outdated.
-> It is not advised to use this applciation for production purposes, use at your own risk
+> It is inadvisable to use this application for production purposes.

 ## Overview